 All of the above can greatly benefit from the help of a computerized maintenance management system (CMMS), and I would be hard-pressed to think that any stadium, especially one hosting the Super Bowl, would not use maintenance software of some kind.

-Another great benefit that a CMMS brings to the table for large sporting events is scheduling of employees.
+Another great benefit that a CMMS brings to the table for large sporting events is the scheduling of employees.
 From concession stand runners to security guards, there are an overwhelming amount of workers who need to be scheduled and assigned tasks.
 A CMMS gives you one centralized location to do all of this.

 During the game itself, you may need to issue all sorts of work orders.
 Think of 80,000-plus people relying on your plumbing system: There is bound to be an issue, and if one arises, you will need a way to quickly send a team out to resolve it before things get messy.